bokeh/bokeh/sphinx/source/docs/user_guide/data.rst

     plot.line(x='aapl_date', y=transform('aapl_close', normalize), line_width=2,
               color='#cf3c4d', alpha=0.6,legend="Apple", source=aapl_source)

-The above code converts raw price data into a sequence of normalized returns relative to the first data point.
-The full result is shown below:
+The code in this example converts raw price data into a sequence of normalized returns that are relative to the first data point:

 .. bokeh-plot:: docs/user_guide/examples/data_transforming_customjs_transform.py
     :source-position: none

-Filtering Data
+Filtering data
 --------------

 It's often desirable to focus in on a portion of data that has been subsampled or filtered